PaoloDooM/gpos720_printer/README.md

 * Throws: A PlatformException or a MissingPluginException.

-> Remember to call the method ‘fimImpressao()’ to print what is in the print buffer.

 #### <code>Future\<PrinterStatus\> imprimirTodasFuncoes(Uint8List data, int width, int height)</code>

+> This method already executes the ‘fimImpressao()’ method.

 * Description: Prints all printer functions.
 Only accepts JPG images.
 * Returns: